daveseah/urldump/README.md

+THIS IS NOT A FUNCTIONAL PROGRAM YET.
+DON'T EVEN TRY TO RUN IT.

 # URLDUMP

 This is a utility that will scan a directory full of .url (Windows) and .webloc (MacOS) shortcut files and produce a formatted listing.
 I have a folder full of these that I'd like to eventually scan for patterns in my interests.